How does Kumon study prepare students for an interview?

 Tackling problem-solving questions

-Interview problem-solving questions are used to identify, test and measure a candidate’s approach to difficult and unusual situations.
-Schools and employers want to know how your child will handle particular situations and if they’ll display the type of behaviour that they expect.
-Studying with Kumon offers countless opportunities for children to develop in their problem-solving abilities by encouraging them to work out sums and comprehension answers independently.
+Problem-solving questions are used in interviews to identify, test and measure a candidate’s approach to difficult and unusual situations.
+Schools and employers want to know how your child will handle particular situations and if they’ll display the desired type of behaviour.
+Studying with Kumon offers countless opportunities for children to develop in their problem-solving abilities by encouraging them to work out sums and answer comprehension questions independently.
 The Kumon worksheets have been designed in such a way that they specifically encourage children to work things out for themselves and draw upon a student’s problem solving and critical thinking skills.

 Feeling confident